 Neighborhood farming is time-intensive, and requires strategy, but there are tools to help and when you own a neighborhood, the results are unmatched.
 Each person who sees you as the go-to neighborhood real estate agent will have you in mind when they’re ready to buy or sell, and they’ll send friends and family your way.
 The more often you deliver something useful, and not sales-related, to a neighborhood, the greater you cement yourself in the minds of your past and future clients.

 Looking for more ideas?
-Check out the FitSmallBusiness guide to real estate farming.
+Check out our real estate farming guide.